 • Chopper: Thrown axe attacks have +1 critical strike chance.

-• Impaler: Your thrown spears will always pierce +1 enemy in addition to your special attack.
+• Impaler: Your thrown spears will always pierce +1 enemy in addition to other effects.

-• Fan of Knives: You can throw 2 knives at 2 different targets as a single attack roll action using your special attack.
+• Fan of Knives: You can throw 2 knives at 2 different targets as a single attack roll action (cannot apply other effects).

 Requires Throwing Expert